ahdis/test.ahdis.ch/Transformation_FHIR-CDA.md

 The POST request has the document, the content to transform, in the body.

 ![POST request](https://github.com/ahdis/test.ahdis.ch/blob/master/images/Transformation-POST.png)
-*Fig.: POST request to transform a Medication Card document from CDA to FHIR in Postman*
+*Fig. 2: POST request to transform a Medication Card document from CDA to FHIR in Postman*

 #### File format (xml/json)
 Make sure to set the Content-/Accept-Type to either `application/fhir+json;fhirVersion=4.0` or `application/fhir+json;fhirVersion=4.0` accordingly.

 ![Headers](https://github.com/ahdis/test.ahdis.ch/blob/master/images/Transformation-Headers.png)
-*Fig.: Set Headers in Postman*
+*Fig. 3: Set Headers in Postman*

 ## Create your own maps
 To create additional own maps and perform the transformation locally, see the [README](https://github.com/hl7ch/cda-fhir-maps#implementation-guide-cda-fhir-maps) of the project [cda-fhir-maps](https://github.com/hl7ch/cda-fhir-maps).